svroye/frontend-nanodegree-feedreader/README.md

 # Feedreader - Writing Test Suites

 This project is part of Udacity's Front-End Nanodegree.
+The project handles writing unit test case using Jasmine.

 ### How to use
 - Clone the repository on your local device